binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ### Cheapest Place to Deal with Defects

-There have been many studies specifically looking at the costs of finding and fixing defects early, as opposed to the planning on how to fix defects once the product is delivered, or not planning at all.
+There have been many studies specifically looking at the costs of finding and fixing defects early, as opposed to the planning of how to fix defects once the product is delivered, or not planning at all.

 The following table shows the average cost of fixing defects based on when they were introduced versus when they are detected.
 Putting these practises in the right order can reduce costs by up to 100 times.